pitt-crc/keystone-api/docs/install/python.md

 sudo -u postgres psql
 ```

-Next, create the database and a Keystone service account.
+Next, create a database and a Keystone service account.
 Make sure to replace the password field with a secure value.

 ```postgresql